Programming-Notes-all-languages/CPP-Notes/README.md

     <a>SMALLEST --- char << int << float << double --- GREATEST</a>
     <ul>
       <li>
-        <a>You can store a smaller data type into a largest data type.
-For example, you can store an int into a float or a double</a>
+        <a>One can store a smaller data type in a larger data type.
+For example, you can store an int in a float or a double</a>
       </li>
     </ul>
   </li>